Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-According to the a priori bounds \cref{bound_u_ut_ck_bis} and since according to the choice of $t_{p,q}^{\textup{bef}}$ the quantity $s_{p,q}$ is not larger than $q+T(1/q)$ (namely it is bounded uniformly with respect to $p$), this last quantity \cref{second_int_non_small_fin_en_bef} approaches $0$ when $p$ approaches $+\infty$ and $\ell$ and $q$ are fixed.
+According to the bounds \cref{bound_u_ut_ck_bis} and since according to the choice of $t_{n,p}^{\textup{bef}}$ the quantity $s_{n,p}$ is less than or equal to $p+T(1/p)$ (it is thus bounded from above, uniformly with respect to $n$), this last quantity \cref{second_int_non_small_fin_en_bef} goes to $0$ as $n$ goes to $+\infty$ and $\ell$ and $p$ are fixed.

 The desired lower bound of \cref{lem:non_small_fin_en_bef} thus follows from inequality \cref{low_bd_non_small_fin_en_bef}.
-This finishes the proof of \cref{lem:non_small_fin_en_bef}. \end{proof} Our next task is to prove \cref{lem:small_init_fire_bef}.
+This finishes the proof of \cref{lem:non_small_fin_en_bef}. \end{proof} The next step is to prove \cref{lem:small_init_fire_bef}.
 Let us first introduce some notation and state an intermediate lemma, before actually proceeding to the proof.
+Let